guime7000/Chouette_TGuimezanes/technical_case/README.md

 - Http Return code : 200 OK
 ```

-To be allowed to update a plot, its owner must be authenticated using his password.
+To be allowed to update a plot, its owner must be authenticated using DRF TokenAuthentication.

-If authentication fails, API will return a 404_error_code
+If authentication fails, API will return a 403_forbidden.

 * To update a plot name, specify the new name of the plot in a "plot_name" field and send it with the password: